 About Sharon

 Sharon first travelled to Türkiye almost 30 years ago and kept going back.
 A few years after that first visit she rented an apartment along the Bosphorus, living between London and Istanbul.
 She settled in Balat, long before it became trendy, and she and Elena spent Elena’s first 3-4 years there before they returned to Australia, the place of Sharon’s birth.
 In the more than 15 years since then Sharon and Elena have returned to Türkiye almost every year.
 Sharon has written about life as a foreigner in Istanbul, and about Turkish food and cuisine in newspapers, magazines and books, often partnering with food historian and friend Professor Özge Samancı.
-Sharon completed her PhD on dietary acculturation in Turkish migrants in Australia and found that Turkish-Australians retained key aspects of the Turkish diet that provided them with a health promoting diet, perhaps healthier than that of Türks and of the overall Australian population.
+Sharon completed her PhD on dietary acculturation in Turkish migrants in Australia and found that Turkish-Australians retained key aspects of the Turkish diet that suggested their diet perhaps healthier than that of Türks and of the overall Australian population.
 Sharon currently works as Professor of Nutrition and Dietetics at a university in Melbourne, Australia, where she focuses on bringing culinary arts and nutrition together in curriculum to train nutritionists and dietitians who understand the importance of food, cooking, and culture.

 About Elena